 Phone: (910) 672-1650

-A forensic scientist is a scientist who usually works in laboratory setting analyzing particular types of evidences, writing reports and testifying in court as an expert witness.
-In some cases, forensic scientist may attend chime or other incident scenes to help reconstruct the crime, or help in the recognition, collection, and preservation of evidences within their specialty.
+A forensic scientist is a scientist who usually works in a laboratory setting analyzing particular types of evidences, writing reports and testifying in court as an expert witness.
+In some cases, a forensic scientist may attend a crime or other incident scenes to help reconstruct the crime, or help in the recognition, collection, and preservation of evidence within their specialty.
 For example, a forensic anthropologist may be called upon to collect skeletal remains found in the woods.
-A forensic chemist maybe asked to help in processing clandestine drug.
-A trace evidence examiner maybe asked to collect hairs and fibers and other traces from a homicide scene.
+A forensic chemist maybe asked to help in processing a clandestine drug.
+A trace evidence examiner may be asked to collect hairs and fibers and other traces from a homicide scene.
 Usually the crime scene component of the job of a forensic scientist is a minor part job relatively.

 In order to become a forensic scientist, one must become well grounded in the sciences that are important to the discipline.
 For example, a forensic pathologist must be educated in medicine and pathology.
 A forensic entomologist must be educated in the biological sciences and entomology.

-If you wish to work in a crime laboratory as a forensic chemist or biologist, you must have a though grounding in the basic sciences of biology, chemistry, physics, and mathematics.
-This can be achieved by obtaining a collage degree in one of these sciences, making sure that hte others are also covered.
-Courses in Criminal justice maybe useful to some extent, but a major in Criminal justice is not adequate preparation for career in forensic science.
-Crime laboratory directors look first for a solid science background in to make the decision to hire a forensic scientist.
+If you wish to work in a crime laboratory as a forensic chemist or biologist, you must have a thorough grounding in the basic sciences of biology, chemistry, physics, and mathematics.
+This can be achieved by obtaining a college degree in one of these sciences, making sure that the others are also covered.
+Courses in Criminal justice maybe useful to some extent, but a major in Criminal justice is not adequate preparation for a career in forensic science.
+Crime laboratory directors look first for a solid science background to make the decision to hire a forensic scientist.

 While the program is following the standards of the Forensic Science Education programs Accreditation Commission (FEPAC) of the American Academy of Forensic Sciences, the program is not yet accredited.
 However, the accreditation process is underway.

-The faculty members are; Dr. Sherrice Allen, Dr. Cevdet Akbay, Dr. Daniel Autery, Dr. Lieceng Zhu, and Dr. Khalid Lodhi.
+The faculty members are: Dr. Erin White, Dr. Lieceng Zhu, Ms. Natalia Czado, and Dr. Khalid Lodhi